Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Phenomenology

-Furthermore, the parity-doublet EoS tends to exhibit a smooth crossover rather than a strong first-order chiral transition.
-This property ensures thermodynamic stability and enables unified modelling of hadronic and quark degrees of freedom within a single effective framework~\cite{Ciminale:2007sr}.
-In combination with quark-hadron continuity scenarios, parity-doublet mean-field models may thus serve as effective low-energy realizations of QCD at finite density.
+The parity-doublet EoS is also characterised by a smooth crossover rather than a strong first-order chiral transition.
+This feature ensures thermodynamic stability and facilitates unified descriptions of hadronic and quark degrees of freedom within a single effective framework~\cite{Ciminale:2007sr}.
+In conjunction with quark–hadron continuity scenarios, parity-doublet mean-field models may, therefore, be interpreted as effective low-energy realizations of QCD at finite density.

+In recent years, neutron-star observations have increasingly been employed to constrain the value of $m_0$ within extended parity-doublet frameworks.
+In particular, a series of studies by Gao, Harada and collaborators has combined parity-doublet descriptions of dense hadronic matter with astrophysical data from massive pulsars and the supernova remnant HESS J1731-347.
+These investigations indicate that values of $m_0$ in the range $600\text{--}800$ MeV are favoured once simultaneous constraints from maximum neutron-star masses, radius measurements and tidal deformabilities are imposed.
+Extensions incorporating isovector scalar mesons further sharpen these bounds, underscoring the importance of isospin-dependent interactions in dense matter.
+Collectively, these analyses reinforce the view that astrophysical observations provide non-trivial and complementary constraints on the origin of nucleon mass in parity-doublet models \cite{kong2025chiral,gao2024recon,gao2025origin,gao2026imp}.